Skip to content

 • Separate the leaves from the branches and clean them before using.

-• This Mallum can store in the fridge for 5 – 7 days without being intact by the water.
+• This Mallum can be stored in the fridge for 5 – 7 days without being intact by the water.

 How useful was this post?